Blind-Striker/dotnet-otel-aspire-localstack-demo/README.md

 # Tracing the Future: Enhanced Observability in .NET with OpenTelemetry

 This repository hosts the demonstration from the "Tracing the Future" presentation, delivered at [Devnot's .NET Conference 2024](https://dotnet.devnot.com/index.html).
-The project showcases practical implementations of OpenTelemetry to improve observability within .NET applications as well as using Aspire with AWS and LocalStack for local development.
+The project showcases practical implementations of OpenTelemetry to improve observability within .NET applications, and uses .NET Aspire with AWS and LocalStack for local development.

 The demo includes two main scenarios: HTTP and SNS/SQS, highlighting synchronous and asynchronous communication between microservices.

+## What's new (Aspire 9.4 + LocalStack.NET v2)

+- AppHost uses [LocalStack.Aspire.Hosting](https://github.com/localstack-dotnet/dotnet-aspire-for-localstack) to provision and manage a LocalStack container as part of the Aspire composition.
+- AWS resources (SNS Topic + SQS Queue) are provisioned via an embedded AWS CDK stack and exposed to services through Aspire references.
+- Upgraded to AWS SDK for .NET v4 and [LocalStack.NET v2](https://github.com/localstack-dotnet/localstack-dotnet-client) for consistent client configuration with LocalStack.
+- Consolidated OpenTelemetry setup: ASP.NET Core, HttpClient, AWS SDK, and AWS.Messaging instrumentation with optional OTLP export.

 ## Architecture and Scenarios